Gabriel-chap/tesla-clone-React/README.md

-# Tesla Website clone
+# Tesla Website redesign
 Demo: https://gabrielchpv-tesla-clone.netlify.app
-This project is a simplified front end clone of the Tesla website.
+This project is a simplified front end redesign of the Tesla website.
 It was created with React.

 Tools used: